HNStaggs/Translate-Demo/README.md

 * Upload document needing translation
 * Select target language from the dropdown menu
 * Click "Translate"
-* Downloan translated file
+* Download translated file

-🛠️ Configuration
-The app uses default settings, but you can modify config.yaml to:
+🛠️ Configuration: The app uses default settings, but you can modify config.yaml to:
 * Change the default language pairs
 * Adjust model parameters
 * Customize the UI

-📝 License
-* This project is licensed under the MIT License - see the LICENSE file for details.

 ⚠️ Limitations
 * Translation quality may vary depending on the language pair